 This course provides an introductory experience in the art and craft of backpacking while exploring a rich national treasure.
-As no prior experience is necessary, Instructors will teach the crew how to cook, set up of tarp shelters and on-trail navigation.
+No prior experience is necessary because Instructors will teach the crew how to cook in the backcountry, set up tarp shelters and how to follow on-trail navigation.
+Students carry both personal and group gear which means packs can be heavy.
+Students need to be physically able to hike with a 40-pound backpack to be successful on this course.
 Instructors also facilitate activities and lessons focused on teamwork, communication and self-discovery.
-Each young person is capable of more than they know, and this course will help students realize their own potential and return to their day to day lives with increased confidence, work ethic and self-awareness.
+Each young person is capable of more than they know, and this course helps students realize their own potential and return to their day-to-day lives with increased confidence, work ethic and self-awareness.

-Outward Bound believes in order for profound learning to take place, there must be time to reflect on the experience.
-Within course, the solo is that opportunity.
+Outward Bound believes, in order for profound learning to take place, there must be time to reflect on the experience.
+During course, the Solo is that opportunity.
 It is a chance to experience solitude in the wilderness without distraction while also taking a break from the physical rigors of course.
-Students are separated from their group for a period of time which depends on course length and Instructor assessment of group capability.
+Students are separated from their group for a period of time which depends on course length and instructor assessment of group capability.
 Solo sites are chosen to provide solitude.
-Participants have all necessary equipment, food and water.
-Solos range in length from 12 hours to 72 hours.
+Students have all necessary equipment, food and water.
+On this course, Solo time will not exceed 12 hours.

 Yosemite National Park, located in the Sierra Nevada Mountain Range, is famous for breathtaking views of waterfalls, massive granite domes and peaceful alpine meadows.
 Yosemite is home to some of the world’s most treasured landmarks.
-While this Outward Bound course steers clear of the crowded tourist attractions of the valley, dramatic alpine scenery can be seen in the horizon including peaks rising from the valley to elevations above 12,000 feet.
+While this course steers clear of the crowded tourists’ attractions of the valley, dramatic alpine scenery can be seen in the horizon like peaks rising from the valley to elevations above 12,000 feet.
 The beauty of this area inspired John Muir to call Yosemite nature’s temple.

 Summer in the Sierras is mostly sunny, with occasional rain and cold evenings.
 Snowfall is unlikely, though June courses may traverse atop lingering winter and spring snow.
-Summer temperature tends towards the 70s and 80s during the day, dipping into the 30s to 50s in the evening and overnight.
+Summer temperatures tend to be in the 70s to 80s during the day, dipping into the 30s to 50s in the evening and night.